harvardinformatics/informatics-website/docs/resources/Tutorials/installing-command-line-software-conda-mamba.md

 mamba can be used to manage environments. **Environments** modify aspects of a user's file system that make it easier to install and run software, essentially giving the user full control over their own software and negating the need to access critical parts of the file system.

-When working on a project one may install all the software for that project in a particular environement, or one may have multiple environments for a given project, especially if a single environment becomes to big.
+When working on a project one may install all the software for that project in a particular environement, or one may have multiple environments for a given project, especially if a single environment becomes too big.

 !!! warning "Don't install software in the (base) environment"